 Links to videos of comments on 2006 General Plan Update process

-Latest News: With the February 13 adoption of a modified resolution of “strategies” for calendar year 2018 (see “Recent Events,” below), the City Council decisively put the brakes on the already much-delayed General Plan Update process.
+Latest News: The City Council put the brakes on the already much-delayed General Plan Update process with its February 13 adoption of a modified resolution of “strategies” for calendar year 2018 (see “Recent Events,” below).
 No further City activity is expected until 2019.
 Nonetheless, SPON is continuing its efforts to press for improvements to the present General Plan and to help the public prepare to participate in the broader update, when it happens.
 To those ends, the next SPON GPAC meeting is tentatively set for August 18 (see “Upcoming,” below).

 The SPON General Plan Advisory Committee functions as an independent citizens interest group.
 Starting on November 18, 2017, it has held multiple well-attended and lively meetings, (see “Recent Events,” below).
 SPON thanks all who have and will participate!

 Project Overview: Ever since incoming Mayor Kevin Muldoon announced the initiation of an update of the city’s General Plan as a major objective for the City Council during the 2017 calendar year, the details of what that might entail have been a moving target.
 No activity actually occurred in 2017, and it now appears none will occur in 2018 as well.
 SPON nonetheless hopes to prepare citizens to have some influence over the process as further details emerge, as well as to lobby for improvements to the existing General Plan, most of which was adopted in 2006, and none of which appears to have been implemented entirely as promised.